D-Lawson/ms2-training-company/README.md

 <img src="assets/readme-images/cloning-repository.png"  width="400"/>

 The first option is to clone by HTTPS.
 It's possible to click the copy button next to it to copy the URL to your clipboard.
 Frome your desired workspace you will need to open a terminal and load a suitable directory to store the repository.
-From there you can use the command 'git clone' along with the URL to sucessfully clone the repository.
+From there you can use the command 'git clone' along with the URL to successfully clone the repository.

 It is also possible to clone to GitHub desktop from the 'Code' menu.
 If you have the Git Hub Desktop application installed on your desktop you can expect to be guided through the process of deploying it locally onto your instance of Git Hub desktop.

 Alternatively, from the 'code' menu it is possible to download all the files in a .zip folder where you will be able to transfer the files to any workspace or hosting platform of your choosing.

-In order to sucessfully get the website up and running it will be necessary to obtain your own Email JS API key and replace the existing API key that is stored within the HTML head under EmailJS.
-It will allso be necessary to obtain your own service code and also template code and insert them into the sendMail function in the script.js file (replacing the existing values).
+In order to successfully get the website up and running it will be necessary to obtain your own Email JS API key and replace the existing API key that is stored within the HTML head under EmailJS.
+It will also be necessary to obtain your own service code and also template code and insert them into the sendMail function in the script.js file (replacing the existing values).

 ----